Updated May 2022

 If visitors are live on your website, you will see their location and what they are searching for on your site when logging into Google Analytics.

 Google Analytics is an essential and accessible resource that I highly recommend.

 9. Allowing Comments on Your Site

-When your website is ranking well on the internet and consequently receiving visitors, some visitors may wish to leave a comment.
+When your website ranks well on the internet and consequently receives visitors, some visitors may wish to leave a comment.

 Responding to comments your site receives is essential for more than one reason.
 In the eyes of Google, comments add value to a post, which contributes to a higher ranking of that post.

 When a visitor chooses to leave a comment, it is courteous to reply.
-Your response to the comment also adds to Google ranking.
+Your response to the comment also adds to Google’s ranking.

 Occasionally you may receive a negative comment.
 Treat that comment professionally by approving it in the same manner as all comments.
 That negative comment can add value to your website in that it could activate more positive comments.